ProIntegritate/lolIR/README.md

 # lolIR
 **lolIR - Living Of the Land Incident Response**

-QUICKSTART: Get and use the "LOLIR_2025.bat" file:<p />
-**curl -LO https://tinyurl.com/get-lolir && move get-lolir lolir.bat && lolir.bat**
+INSTANT ACTION:  **curl -LO https://tinyurl.com/get-lolir && move get-lolir lolir.bat && lolir.bat**

 SO - WHAT IS THIS?
 It is a live response forensics script for Windows without any dependencies or tool requirements.